High School Diploma Program

 The International School of Beijing high school program is modeled on a U.S. high school program leading to a college preparatory U.S. high school diploma.
 Students in grades 9 through 12 work toward earning a specific number of graduation credits each year.
 A passing grade in a subject for a year’s work earns one credit toward high school graduation.
 A passing grade in a one-semester course earns one-half credit.
 Students must earn 24 credits, distributed as shown on the chart at the right.

-Beginning with the class of 2015, students are required to complete one full credit in the Film, Arts and Design or Performing Arts during their four years of High School.
+Students are required to complete one full credit in the Film, Arts and Design or Performing Arts during their four years of High School.
 This credit may be earned through semester-long or year-long electives.

 Notes on Requirements